MosesSupposes/Purescript-By-Example/text/chapter11.md

 The `runExceptT` handler is used to run a computation of type `ExceptT e m a`.

-This API is similar to that provided by the `purescript-exceptions` package and the `Exception` effect.
+This API is similar to that provided by the `exceptions` package and the `Exception` effect.
 However, there are some important differences:

 - `Exception` uses actual JavaScript exceptions, whereas `ExceptT` models errors as a pure data structure.
 - The `Exception` effect only supports exceptions of one type, namely JavaScript's `Error` type, whereas `ExceptT` supports errors of any type.
 In particular, we are free to define new error types.